Updated on 2/24/2022

 Companies like Facebook and Instagram have nurtured highly engaged user bases and in-app sale features enticing to small businesses.

 This environment has persuaded more than 1 in 5 small businesses (21%) to rely on social media rather than a website.

 The exact relationship between social media accounts and SEO is unclear.
 Google does not directly use social shares to determine a website’s ranking.
-However, a 2016 study from Moz suggests that there is a correlation between content that has high rates of engagement on social media and high click through rates.
+However, a 2016 study from Moz suggests a correlation between content that has high rates of engagement on social media and high click-through rates.

 Learn More: How Organic and Paid Search Inform SEO Strategy

 However, the constant flux of algorithms that control what content users see presents a significant risk to small business owners who do not maintain their own websites.

 Running a Business on Social Media is Risky Without a Website

 In January 2018, Facebook announced that its algorithm will once again prioritize posts from friends and family.
 Users will have the option to opt into seeing posts from favorite brands and companies, but overall accounts that aren’t associated with individuals will be de-prioritized.